jon-harper/E34M1/docs/compat/index.md

 ### Bottom Horns

-Files for these parts can be found in the [Bottom Horns Modules](../modules/bottom.md) page.
+More about Bottom Horns can be found on the [Bottom Horns Modules](../modules/bottom.md) page.

 | Duct Type             | Standard Hotends | Volcano/UHF Hotends  |
 |-----------------------|:----------------:|:--------------------:|